Doji-Technologies/windows-installer-for-unity-docs/docs/html/_sources/index.rst.txt

 Minimal knowledge required
     MSI (Windows Installer) is a complex technology.
-    While this asset does use WiX, an open source framework that simplifies creating installation packages, WiX itself has a steep learning curve.
-Creating even a basic installer that suits your needs takes someone with no prior experience a few weeks of learning the ins and outs of installers.
+    Under the hood, this asset uses WiX, an open source framework that simplifies creating installation packages.
+But WiX itself also has a steep learning curve.
+Creating an installer that suits your needs takes someone with no prior experience a few weeks of learning the ins and outs of how MSI installers work.
 WiX for Unity takes away that complexity, so you can focus on building your product instead of dealing with installer technology.

 Fully automatable